IsabellaS2/inventory-frontend/README.md

 #### 5. Implement Low Stock Management

-- **Purpose**: This feature highlights products with low stock (below 20) by changing the product card's color to red and displaying a "Quantity Low, Restock!" message.
+This feature highlights products with low stock (below 20) by changing the product card's color to red and displaying a "Quantity Low, Restock!" message.
 This helps users easily identify products that need restocking, improving inventory management.

 - **Location in the Repository**: The implementation is in the frontend, within the `ProductsPage` component.